Brexit and food – standards could get even worse

 Projects different staff are involved with include the following:

 Our PhD students cover a wide range of food policy topics.
 Current PhD students are exploring the role of advocacy in advancing food policy, policies on street food markets, parent perceptions of obesity policy in the UK, and analysis of the National Food Security Act in India.
 You can find out more about their research here.

 While the Centre for Food Policy welcomes students from the food industry and engages in dialogue with food companies and other private businesses, the Centre does not accept industry money for research.

-For our next Food Thinkers we are delighted to welcome Lawrence Haddad, Executive Director, Global Alliance for Improving Nutrition (GAIN) and World Food Prize Winner 2018.
+For our June Food Thinkers we welcomed Lawrence Haddad, Executive Director, Global Alliance for Improving Nutrition (GAIN) and World Food Prize Winner 2018.

-This presentation will explore potential areas where more and better public-private engagements can advance nutrition, ask what is holding back these engagements and what research can do to inform and facilitate them and make them more likely to deliver.
+This presentation explored potential areas where more and better public-private engagements can advance nutrition, asking what is holding back these engagements and what research can do to inform and facilitate them and make them more likely to deliver.

 Rosie Boycott, Chair of the London Food Board

 Professor Martin Caraher, Professor of Food and Health Policy, Centre for Food Policy